-It is anticipated that much of the habitat restoration work along Cache Creek willould continue towould be undertaken by volunteer organizations, such as the HAWK (Habitat Alliance and Wildlife Keepers) program, Americorps, and the Cache Creek Conservancy, staff and contractors.
-In addition, reclamation plans for off-channel mining along Cache Creek call for several hundred273 acres of habitat to be created, largely consisting of wetland areas adjoining permanent ponds and lakes.
+It is anticipated that much of the habitat restoration work along Cache Creek will continue to be undertaken by Cache Creek Conservancy staff and contractors.
+In addition, reclamation plans for off-channel mining along Cache Creek call for several hundred acres of habitat to be created, largely consisting of wetland areas adjoining permanent ponds and lakes.
 Perhaps the most critical component in ensuring the success of these efforts is the maintenance of a year-round flow in Cache Creek.
 The availability of water is presently driven by the demands of irrigated agriculture, leaving little surface water for habitat restoration.
-Much of the water that flows down Cache Creek, however, is not retained within the County.
-The Yolo County Flood Control and Water Conservation District has plans for utilizing this unclaimed portion and is currently in the process of applying for additional allocation rights for water from Cache Creek.
-As part of a separate program, the district intends to create conditions to percolate the additional water into the aquifer, thereby making more groundwater available.
-A portion of this increased water supply could be reserved for maintaining a summer surface flow in Cache Creek, thus enhancing the potential for riparian habitat restoration.

-In addition to riparian habitat enhancement and restoration, provisions should be made for wildlife and invertebrate species along the creek, within the OCMP area, especially special-status species known to be present or historically present cies of concern, which include such as the Swainson's Swainsons hawk, white-tailed kite, Northern harrier, tricolored blackbird, American badger, and the Valley elderberry leonghorn belderberry Longhorn Beetle, burrowing owls, the tri-colored blackbird, and the bank swallow.
+In addition to riparian habitat enhancement and restoration, provisions should be made for wildlife and invertebrate species within the OCMP area especially special-status species known to be present or historically present, which include Swainson's hawk, white-tailed kite, Northern harrier, tricolored blackbird, American badger, and Valley elderberry longhorn beetle.
 Where populations of these and other special-status species already exist, mitigation measures must be incorporated into approved project to ensure that their habitat is maintained.
-Mitigation measures should be developed in conjunction with the State Department of Fish and Wildlife Game, and/or the U.S. Fish and Wildlife Service, and should be consistent complement with the goals, objectives, and conservation guidelines of the County's Habitat Management Plan Yolo HCP/NCCP.
-Wherever possible, restoration and reclamation projects should also incorporate features to conserve existing populations and to encourage the establishment of new populations.
+Mitigation measures should be developed in conjunction with the State Department of Fish and Wildlife, and/or the U.S. Fish and Wildlife Service, and should be consistent with the goals, objectives, and conservation guidelines of the Yolo HCP/NCCP.
+Wherever possible, restoration and reclamation projects should incorporate features to conserve existing populations and to encourage the establishment of new populations.

-- 6.2-1 Provide for a diverse, native_natural_ecosystem within the off-channel_planning areaOCMP area along Cache_Creek, that is self-sustaining and capable of supporting native_wildlife_and_invertebrate_species. - 6.2-2 Create Seek to enhance, expand, and connect existing patches of a continuous corridor of riparian, woodland, and wetland native woody and herbaceous vegetation to reduce habitat fragmentation and support similar efforts with the CCRMP area. to link the foothill habitats of the upper watershed with those of the settling basin. - 6.2-3 Integrate climate-smart adaptation strategies to increase resiliency and prepare for future uncertainty
+- 6.2-1 Provide for a diverse, native ecosystem within the OCMP area that is self-sustaining and capable of supporting native wildlife and invertebrate species. - 6.2-2 Seek to enhance, expand, and connect existing patches of native woody and herbaceous vegetation to reduce habitat fragmentation and support similar efforts with the CCRMP area. - 6.2-3 Integrate climate-smart adaptation strategies to increase resiliency and prepare for future uncertainty

-- 6.3-1 Conserve and protect existing wildlife habitat within the off-channel planningOCMP area to the greatest extent possible.- - 6.3-2 Establish conditions to encourage the development of a variety of natural habitat types in the off-channel areas along the Cache Creek channel. - 6.3-3 Adopt standards for planning, implementing, and monitoring habitat revegetation and restoration projects in order to ensure consistency, to maximize success and account for future uncertainty due to climate change. - 6.3-4 Coordinate restoration programs with relevant planning efforts of both the County and other private and public agencies.
+- 6.3-1 Conserve and protect existing wildlife habitat within the OCMP area to the greatest extent possible. - 6.3-2 Establish conditions to encourage the development of a variety of natural habitat types in the off-channel areas along the Cache Creek channel. - 6.3-3 Adopt standards for planning, implementing, and monitoring habitat revegetation and restoration projects in order to ensure consistency, to maximize success and account for future uncertainty due to climate change. - 6.3-4 Coordinate restoration programs with relevant planning efforts of both the County and other private and public agencies.
 Encourage regional mitigation to occur within the CCAP plan area, consistent with the program and the Parkway Plan.
 Require mitigation obligations resulting from mining applications to be implemented within the CCAP plan area, consistent with the Parkway Plan.